“Just Do It.”

 What does the client want to achieve with this campaign, and what type of campaign will best fit that goal?

-Clients usually have a general idea of their goals and what they think the campaign should look like.
+Clients usually have a general idea of their goals and what they think a successful campaign should look like.
 Your job is to get specific so that there are no surprises about what is delivered.
-Consider this list of possible marketing campaign objectives and types of marketing campaigns:
+Consider this list of possible objectives, types of marketing campaigns, and marketing channels:

 - Increase free trial sign-ups: Run paid social media ads targeting potential customers on LinkedIn and Twitter